joedski/musings/NodeMCU/Journal 2019-04-29 - Playing with NodeMCU on ESP8266 (through Adafruit's Feather HUZZAH).md

 The other option of course is to just ping everyone on the network then interrogate each one at a given port with a given request, expecting a given response, which wouldn't look suspicious at all.
 Not one bit.

+I'll have to try putting this in and loading it up from the `init.lua` file, see if it works.

 ### So Far, So Good